 - Having an existing medical condition such as cancer, diabetes, an eating disorder, end-stage kidney disease, HIV/AIDS, trauma or injury to the chest or esophagus, or skin disorders such as recurrent infections.

 - Taking certain medications that may cause the immune system to become hyperactive, leading to myocarditis or pericarditis that may damage the heart.
-Examples of medications that may be problematic include antibiotics such as penicillin, antidepressants, benzodiazepine, diuretics, certain heart medicines (such as amiodarone, hydralazine, methyldopa, and procainamide), certain psychiatric medicines, seizure medicines, possibly some vaccines, and some weight-loss medicines.
+Examples of medications that may be problematic include antibiotics such as penicillin, antidepressants, benzodiazepine, diuretics, certain heart medicines (such as amiodarone, hydralazine, methyldopa, and procainamide), certain psychiatric medicines, seizure medicines, and some weight-loss medicines.

 - Exposure to environmental triggers that cause the immune system to attack the heart, such as heavy metals like copper and lead or radiation.